Car insurance for vehicle stored in garage

 - You can add storage coverage to the vehicle.
 This coverage, defined further here, only provides comprehensive coverage.
 The issue with this policy has to do with your vehicle registration.
 Texas actively monitors registration and thus this might not be an option for you.

 Best of luck.
-If you have any question or want a quote car insurance, see our guides here
+If you have any questions or want a quote for car insurance, see our guides here.